lamps-wg/cms-kemri/draft-ietf-lamps-cms-kemri.md

 shared secret (ss) for the recipient.

-To support a particular KEM algorithm, the CMS originator MUST implement Encapsulate().
+To support a particular KEM algorithm, the CMS originator MUST implement the KEM Encapsulate() function.

-To support a particular KEM algorithm, the CMS recipient MUST implement KeyGen() and Decapsulate().
+To support a particular KEM algorithm, the CMS recipient MUST implement the KEM KeyGen() function and the KEM Decapsulate() function.
 The recipient's public key is usually carried in a certificate {{RFC5280}}.

 ## Terminology {#terms}